wp-plugins/pool-one-wp-plugin/readme.txt

 *   [Comments/Suggestion](http://www.gopiplus.com/work/2012/03/19/pool-one-wp-wordpress-plugin/)
 *   [About author](http://www.gopiplus.com/work/)

-Poll one wp plug-in is simple Ajax based pool plug-in for WordPress. using this plug-in we can customize the pool in the website widget.
+Poll one wp plug-in is simple Ajax based poll plug-in for WordPress. using this plug-in we can customize the pool in the website widget.
 In the admin we have option to create the pool with maximum six answer. also have option to set start and end date of the pool.
 In the front end it will display one pool at a time also we can set random pool display.

 In the front end, after user selected and submitted the answer, it will display the answer for that pool.
 The live demo available on the sidebar, please submit your answer and see the demo and output.